Shaw's supermarket pharmacies offering COVID-19 vaccine in 15 Maine cities and towns

 AUGUSTA, Maine — Shaw's supermarket pharmacies are now offering the COVID-19 vaccine in 15 towns and cities across Maine as part of the Federal Retail Pharmacy Partnership.

-Maine CDC Director Dr. Nirav Shah made the announcement Tuesday during a press briefing.

-Members of the public who are currently eligible for the vaccine in their local jurisdiction can make an appointment at a Shaw’s pharmacy by visiting www.shaws.com/COVID-19.
-The websites include a link to the pharmacy’s convenient online vaccine scheduler and answers to FAQs.
+Maine Center for Disease Control Director Dr. Nirav Shah said Tuesday that members of the public who are currently eligible for the vaccine can make an appointment at a Shaw’s pharmacy by visiting www.shaws.com/COVID-19.

-There are 15 Shaw's locations where pharmacists are offering the vaccine: Auburn, Augusta, Bangor, Brunswick, Dover-Foxcroft, Ellsworth, Freeport, Lewiston, Portland, Rockland, Saco, Sanford, Scarborough, Waterville, and Westbrook.
+The 15 Shaw's offering the vaccine are in Auburn, Augusta, Bangor, Brunswick, Dover-Foxcroft, Ellsworth, Freeport, Lewiston, Portland, Rockland, Saco, Sanford, Scarborough, Waterville, and Westbrook.

 Shaw’s is receiving 1,770 doses this week.
-The allocation is a mix of Pfizer and Johnson & Johnson, according to a Maine CDC spokesperson.
+The allocation is a mix of Pfizer and Johnson & Johnson, according to a Maine CDC spokesman.

-The activation of Shaw's makes the fourth federal retail pharmacy partner in Maine, now including Hannaford, Walgreens, and Walmart/Sam's Club.
+Shaw's is the fourth federal retail pharmacy partner in Maine, joining Hannaford, Walgreens, and Walmart/Sam's Club.
 CVS is offering the vaccine in every New England state except New Hampshire and Maine.

 It is unclear if the activation of Shaw's will allow Maine's federal retail partners to receive more doses from the federal government, or if the supply to partners will remain the same and be more widely distributed.